symfony/symfony-docs/contributing/code/bc.rst

 Ensuring smooth upgrades of your projects is our first priority.
 That's why we promise you backward compatibility (BC) for all minor Symfony releases.
 You probably recognize this strategy as `Semantic Versioning`_.
-In short, Semantic Versioning means that only major releases (such as 2.0, 3.0 etc.) are allowed to break backward compatibility.
-Minor releases (such as 2.5, 2.6 etc.) may introduce new features, but must do so without breaking the existing API of that release branch (2.x in the previous example).
+In short, Semantic Versioning means that only major releases (such as 5.0, 6.0 etc.) are allowed to break backward compatibility.
+Minor releases (such as 5.1, 5.2 etc.) may introduce new features, but must do so without breaking the existing API of that release branch (5.x in the previous example).

+We also provide deprecation message triggered in the code base to help you with the migration process across major release.

 .. caution::